Frederick Law Olmsted

 It was quite a revolutionary idea for the turn of the century.
 Olmsted was invited to Louisville in 1891 by a group of prominent citizens to survey the land they had acquired for parks.
 The group was so impressed following his presentation they immediately contracted with his firm for development of a master plan for three large multi-purpose parks.
 Olmsted’s designs for Cherokee, Iroquois and Shawnee Parks took advantage of the topographical elements unique to each sector of the city and provided for a system of interconnecting parkways to link them.

 The major parks and parkways brought access and neighborhoods began to spring up on surrounding lands.
 As Louisville continued to grow, the city’s leaders recognized the need for small, inner-city parks and playgrounds and looked to the Frederick Law Olmsted’s firm for guidance.
-In all, Olmsted and his successor firm developed plans for 18 parks and 6 parkways that today comprise Louisville’s historic park system.
+In all, Olmsted and his successor firm developed plans for eighteen parks and six parkways that today comprise Louisville’s historic park system.

 The Frederick Law Olmsted Parks are a magnificent work of art that must be preserved to continue their enormous contribution to the quality of life in Louisville.
 They are an incomparable gift from a remarkable civic partnership that, a century ago, championed planning, raised substantial money, and summoned the goodwill and resources of the community at large.
 The landscapes in and around the parks remain a crucial resource for serving the cultural and recreational needs of the public.

 To learn more, visit: